Skip to content

 Loading calculator…

 A spousal Registered Retirement Savings Plan (spousal RRSP) is an RRSP opened in the name of a lower-earning spouse or common-law partner and funded by contributions from the higher-earning partner.
-The contributing partner claims the deduction against their own taxable income; the account holder owns the assets and pays the withdrawal tax at their own marginal rate.
-The calculator above isolates the after-tax retirement value of a spousal RRSP contribution compared to a regular RRSP contribution with no splitting.
+The contributing partner claims the deduction against their own taxable income; the account holder owns the funds and will eventually withdraw them at their own (typically lower) marginal rate.
+The strategy works because of the difference between the contributor’s rate at the time of contribution and the spouse’s rate at the time of withdrawal.

 How the spousal RRSP works